ksaj/helloworld/README.md

 # helloworld
 Hello World, using 5 different methods in Assembler on Raspberry Pi, in increasing levels of complexity.
+Chooose your Linux, and these should work without alteration.

 A makefile has been included to simplify compilation.
 Tested only on Raspberry Pi 3 (Raspbian), but they should work on the other models just fine.
 The code is clean and quite straight forward, but I am just learning ARM assembly language.
 There are probably better ways to do some of the things I came up with.
 Take it as a challenge, and show me your ideas.